The cross and the crucifix20 Sep 2018, by Doctrines in

-The bare cross is simply referred to as a cross, while the cross with an image of the crucified Jesus is crucifix.
+The bare cross is referred to as a cross, while the cross with an image of the crucified Jesus is a crucifix.
 I once got a beautiful crucifix for a non-Catholic friend, and he appreciated it but later removed the image of Jesus from it.
-Though I see some theological sense in one of his reasons for doing that, yet they amused me because, they reflected the unnecessary arguments some non-Catholics sometimes engage in with Catholics.
-They question our obedience to the word of God and jump into a hasty conclusion that we worship images.
-I avoided such arguments in many occasions; however, a little education was imperative to make my friend understand that there was no need for what he did.
-He insisted that Jesus is no more on the cross, making the bare cross preferable because it reflects the reality of the resurrection.
+Though I see some theological sense in one of his reasons for doing that, they amused me because they reflected the unnecessary arguments some non-Catholics sometimes engage with Catholics.
+They question our obedience to the word of God and jump to a hasty conclusion that we worship images.
+I avoided such arguments on many occasions; however, a little education was imperative to make my friend understand that there was no need for what he did.
+He insisted that he is no more on the cross, making the bare cross preferable because it reflects the resurrection reality.
 The crucifix for him keeps the mind fixed on the events of Good Friday, and not the reality of the victory the bare cross reflects.
 Beautiful!
 It makes sense, but still laughable.
 His second reason amused me, even though I’ve heard it over and over again.
-Having the image of Christ on the cross is idolatry he says.
+Having the image of Christ on the cross is idolatry, he says.

-Two things are confused by those who claim that Catholics worship images: the making of images and the worship of images.
+Two things are confused by those who claim that Catholics worship images: the making of images and image-worship.
 Which of these is God against?
-He is certainly not against the making of images because he himself command Moses to make images of angels with gold (Ex.
+He is certainly not against the making of images because he himself commands Moses to make images of angels with gold (Ex.
 25:18) and of a serpent (Numbers 21:8f).
-But that he is against the worship of images is incontestable, it is apparent in his reaction to the worship of the golden Calf Aaron made (Exodus 32).
-Even though God commanded Moses to make the bronze serpent, his anger was aroused when the people began to worship and offered sacrifices to the bronze serpent which they named Nehushtan.
+But that he is against the worship of images is incontestable; it is apparent in his reaction to the worship of the golden Calf Aaron made (Exodus 32).
+Even though God commanded Moses to make the bronze serpent, his anger was aroused when the people began to worship and offered sacrifices to the bronze serpent, which they named Nehushtan.
 This Divine anger is discernible from the Divine approval king Hezekiah got when he broke into pieces the bronze serpent (2Kings 18:3-4).